PatrickSzela/ksysguard-amdgpu/README.md

 ### Issues

--   If you have a GPU from Vega 20 series or later, `VRAM Voltage` sensor and `GPU Voltage` min and max values might be missing - with these GPUs the driver reports some data (`pp_od_clk_voltage` to be exact) in a different way and I haven't figured out (yet) a way how to detect them.
+-   If you have a GPU from Vega 20 series or later, `VRAM Voltage` sensor might be missing - with these GPUs the driver reports some data (`pp_od_clk_voltage` file to be exact) in a different way and I haven't figured out (yet) a way how to detect it.
 Check [Issue](https://github.com/PatrickSzela/ksysguard-amdgpu/issues/1) if you would like to help!
 -   If a sensor is missing or its values are `-1` or `0`, it means that the script failed to read and/or parse a file - please read [Testing](#Testing) and include the output (with errors from `--logging` argument) when creating an Issue.
 Also, please include Linux Kernel version you're using.

 ### Testing